andrewacashner/hearingfaithms/chapters/chapter-3.md

 heraldic emblem or motto---may refer to the cross.
 ^[ source ]
  others who say the same
-The motto, *la destreza en la esperanza*, sounds like a gloss a phrase from the Roman historian Tacitus, *spes in virtute*, which was cried in the midst of a famous battle.
+The motto, *la destreza en la esperanza*, sounds like a gloss of a phrase from the Roman historian Tacitus, *spes in virtute*, which was cried in the midst of a famous battle.
 ^[**XXX**  source, details ]
 The heraldic and chivalric imagery and language (*hazañas*,